Now You Can Have Robust Data Logging for Free – Part 1

 Now You Can Have Robust Data Logging for Free – Part 2

 The programmable logic controller PLC will log the data in the PLC memory using indirect addressing for the data log.
-Information will be collected based upon shifts.
+Information will be collected based on shifts.

 We will use the following shift schedule.
-Midnight, Afternoon and Days for the weekday and have two weekend shifts.
-Each shift will show amount of product made, utilization of the machine and rate of product made.
+Midnight, Afternoon, and Days for the weekday and have two-weekend shifts.
+Each shift will show the amount of product made, utilization of the machine, and rate of product produced.

-Also we will log a minute by minute account of the machine.
+Also, we will log a minute-by-minute account of the machine.
 This will log the amount of product made and the rate at which it is made.
-We can then graph the machine performance to determine if it is running correctly.
+We can then graph the machine’s performance to determine if it is running correctly.

-We will demonstrate everything in the PLC simulator, but the hardware would be the following:
+We will demonstrate everything in the PLC simulator, but the hardware will be the following:

 - Qty 1 – H2-DM1E – Do-more PLC H2 series CPU module, three built-in communications ports: (1) RS-232 port; (1) USB port; (1) Ethernet port

 - Qty 1 – D2-03B-1 (110/220 VAC) 3-slot base (includes power supply)